ocf/ocfweb/ocfweb/docs/docs/staff/rebuild/rt.md

   * [Our Dockerized RT service.][rt-docker]
-    We run this on Marathon, but you should easily be able to get it running on something like Kubernates or Docker Swarm, too.
+    We run this on Marathon, but you should easily be able to get it running on something like Kubernetes or Docker Swarm, too.

 ## Installation